docksal/docksal.io/README.md

 2. Run `fin init` and wait for it to start serving the site (it needs to keep running for realtime updates)
 3. Visit/modify the site

-`fin develop` - starts Getsby server again after you stopped the project
+`fin develop` - starts Gatsby server again after you stopped the project.
+Access it on port 3000.

 ## Building static site